 About Pearson Education Holdings Inc.

 Pearson is the world's top educational publisher of textbooks and related material.
 The company provides learning material and assessment and digital services to schools, colleges, and universities, in addition to professional and vocational education.
-The UK-based company has operations in some 70 countries but generates most of its revenue in the US from the college education system.
-Pearson's recent history has been characterized by a move away from other branches of publishing, such as literature, to solely focus on education; it has been selling its stake in Penguin Random House, one of the world's major publishing houses.
+The UK-based company has operations in 70 countries but generates most of its revenue in the US from the college education system.
+Pearson's recent history has been characterized by a move away from other branches of publishing, such as literature, to solely focus on education; it has plans to sell its remaining stake Penguin Random House, one of the world's major publishing houses, to German conglomerate Bertelsmann in 2020.

 Pearson divides its operations along geographic lines.
-Its North American business, which generates some two-thirds of revenue, offers learning materials ("courseware") and assessment and digital services in the US and Canada.
-The Core School segment (20% of sales) provides similar products and services in other mature markets such as the UK, Australia, and Italy; and Growth School (the remaining 15% of sales) covers developing countries such as Brazil, China, India, and South Africa.
+Its North American business, which generates some two-thirds of revenue, offers learning materials (courseware) and assessment and digital services in the US and Canada.
+The Core segment (more than 20% of sales) provides similar products and services in other mature markets such as the UK, Europe, Asia Pacific and North Africa; and Growth School (the remaining some 15% of sales) covers developing countries such as Brazil, China, Hispano-America, Hong Kong, India, the Middle East, and South Africa.

-Courseware accounts for around half of sales, assessments generate 30% of sales, and services nearly 20%.
+Courseware accounts for around 45% of sales, assessments generate nearly 40% of sales, and services almost 20%.

-The company's courseware brands include Revel, MyLab & Mastering, Pearson ELT, and Bug Club.
+The company's courseware brands include Revel, and MyLab & Mastering.
 In the UK Pearson operates exam board Edexcel, which offers internationally recognized GCSEs and A-Levels and is the country's only privately owned exam board.
-Pearson VUE provides electronic testing for regulatory and certification boards in over 150 countries.
+Pearson VUE provides electronic testing for regulatory and certification boards in 180 countries.

-Though it operates in more than 70 countries around the world, Pearson's largest markets are North America (nearly two-thirds of sales) and the UK (around 10% of sales).
+Though it operates in 70 countries around the world, Pearson's largest markets are North America (nearly two-thirds of sales; the US, and Canada) and the UK (around 10% of sales).
 The Asia-Pacific region accounts for more than 10%.

 Sales and Marketing

 Pearson's traditional customer base comprises companies, organizations, and institutions in the education sector, but more and more it sells directly to students.
-The company's services are increasingly delivered digitally, and in 2018 56% of tests in the US were taken digitally.
+The company's services are increasingly delivered digitally, and in 2019, about 65% of tests in the US were taken digitally.

 Note: Growth rates may differ after conversion to US Dollars.

-Pearson's cash balance declined £105 million during 2018, ending the year at £525 million.
-The company generated £462 million from its operations and £211 million from its investing activities, while financing activities used £729 million.
-Pearson's main cash uses were asset purchases, debt repayments, equity buybacks, and dividend payouts.
-Debt reduction has been a key priority over the last few years, and in 2018 its net debt reduced a further 67% to £143 million, down 91% since 2014.
+Pearson's cash balance declined £91 million during 2019, ending the year at £434 million.
+The company generated £369 million from its operations.
+It used £325 million in investing activities, and financing activities used another £102 million.
+Pearson's main cash uses were asset purchases, disposal of subsidiaries, and dividend payouts.

 New York, NY 10013-1046